forchain/user-fingerprint/manual/Introduction.md

 ## Implementation
 ### Boilerplate[[3](https://github.com/codeep/React-Express-Boilerplate)
-This project is built based on a sophisticated boilerplate that uses React on front-end and Node.js (Express) on back-end.
+This project is built based on a sophisticated boilerplate that uses React on front-end and Node.js (Express) on the back-end.

 This boilerplate is empowered by the following technologies: • Redux
 * Redux-saga